PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

 :html:`<br>`

-Here, the red-cross is the target state of the variational circuit, and the arrow the variational circuit output state.
+Here, the red x is the target state of the variational circuit, and the arrow is the variational circuit output state.
 As the target state changes, the circuit learns to produce the new target state!

 Hybrid GPU-QPU optimization